ki6ble/simple-clicker/README.md

 where you bet your money and either win double or lose your bet.

 it can get your attention for a couple of minutes so i think as a first project for me its a success.

+to run it just download everything in this repository and run a bat file